odpi/egeria/open-metadata-implementation/access-services/data-engine/data-engine-server/docs/scenarios/register-data-engine-tool.md

 	}
 }

-GUIDResponse - response containing the port alias guid, with status and error message if failing
+GUIDResponse - response containing the external tool guid, with status and error message if failing

 ```
 ----